-100 Exploratory Essay Topics with Research and Sample Papers
+100 Exploratory Essay Topics With Research and Sample Papers

 What is an Exploratory Essay?

 These essays don't argue for a particular position.
 Instead, they look at an issue from several points of view.
 An excellent essay keeps the reader guessing.
 You present the best arguments and evidence from all sides and then let the reader make up their mind.
-The best topic for exploring papers is something that people are thinking about and arguing over.
-The type of claim could be a:

-How to Pick a Topic
+1. How to Pick a Great Topic

-Thse essays are great for hot-button topics.
+These essays are great for hot-button topics.
 The best paper topics will be something that:

 - Have at least two sides that people argue.